Vict0r-Git/DevOps-group3/use-cases/use-case-16.md

 ### Primary Actor:
 Analyst
 ### Trigger:
-Analyst request report of all top 15 populated cities in all districts is entered
+Analyst enters the input number of top populated cities in the district

 ----------------------
 ### MAIN SUCCESS SCENARIO